TheBlackfreak/alx-system_engineering-devops/0x00-shell_basics/README.md

-A code to display current directory contents, including hidden files (starting with .).
-Use the long format.
+A code to display current directory contents in long formatt, user and group IDs and hidden files